Demi-ob/alc_node/README.md

 ## To run in a system environment

+1. clone repository `$ git clone https://github.com/Demi-ob/alc_node.git`
-1. Install dependencies - `npm install`
+2. Install dependencies - `npm install`
-2. Compile - `gulp scripts`
+3. Compile - `gulp scripts`
-3. Run the development server - `npm start`
+4. Run the development server - `npm start`

 Note: for a system environment a mongodb server should be created at `mongodb:localhost:27010/alc`